 Trick or treat pumpkins

-Create a striking pumpkin grouping with traditional orange pumpkins and black paint.
+Create a striking pumpkin grouping with traditional orange or white pumpkins and black paint.

 Use masking tape to create desired patterns (cover areas you want to remain the pumpkin color).
 Spray-paint pumpkins black; remove tape to reveal design.
 Paint your favorite Halloween sayings between stripes.
 Create dots in black-painted areas by drilling holes with a cup drill bit.

 An assortment of cattails, leaves, seasonal berries and orange tulips creates a memorable fall display for a sideboard or table centerpiece.
 Posing the cornucopia in pretty white Lumina pumpkins adds a sophisticated surprise.

 Remove the tops of the pumpkins and hollow out the insides to make fall vases.
 Place a watertight container inside each pumpkin to keep flowers fresh and prevent pumpkins from getting soggy.

 Get crafty using these ideas for pumpkin decorating—from creepy to classy—without a mess.